clicon/clixon/fuzz/README.md

 - Internal protocol 1: The internal protocol uses XML but deviates from netconf by using a (binary) header where the length is encoded, instead of ']]>]]>' as a terminating string.
 AFL does not like that.
 By setting CLIXON_PROTO_PLAIN the internal protocol uses pure netconf (with some limitations).
 - Internal protocol 2: The internal protocol uses TCP unix sockets while AFL requires stdio.
 One can use a package called "preeny" to translate stdio into sockets.
 But it is slow.

-Restconf also has the extra problem of running TSL sockets.
+Restconf also has the extra problem of running TLS sockets.